piccoloaiutante/build/ansible/README.md

       vars_plugins doesn't seem to make the vars get picked up (ansible 2.0)
 - [ ] set the hostname to `{{ inventory_hostname }}`
 - [ ] make exceptions for jump hosts when adding to the CI iptables firewall
+- [ ] when creating additional jenkins labels based on `labels=` add os/arch
+      as part of hte label